If you would like to schedule an appointment at the Center for Developing Minds, you may call the clinic

 If the Center for Developing Minds does not accept my insurance, is it still possible for me to

 Many insurance providers cover all or portions of the services we provide.
 We do offer a private

 fee scale and we will provide you with an encounter form that you may send to your insurance company

 to assist you in the reimbursement process.
 We always recommend that you contact your plan in advance

 to see if your visit might be reimbursed.
-Please contact the office for the particular codes that might
+We have posted frequently used insurance CPT codes that might

 Why were fees quoted by the Center for Developing Minds significantly less than other testing centers?